September 14, 2017 - Douglas Cramer

 This opportunity allowed me exposure to a vast range of challenges and learning experiences, from performing at my peak after 30 hours of travel, to overcoming cultural and language barriers, to discovering how to fruitfully contribute to a diverse team working in an even more diverse setting as we spent time in Beirut, Byblos, Balamand, and the mountains near the Syrian border.
 Lebanon is a small multi-ethnic and multi-faith nation on the edge of a war zone, straining under refugees fleeing Syria, while simultaneously a vibrant modern society.

 Photo: Lebanon Roadside Military Checkpoint

-I plan on writing a series of articles unpacking specific aspects of the journey.
-To start, here I'm reproducing the article I wrote for The Word, the magazine of the Church's North American Archdiocese.
+I have sketched out a series of essays unpacking specific aspects of the journey.
+Here is the article I wrote for The Word, the magazine of the Church's North American Archdiocese.
 The Archdiocese includes hundreds of parishes across the United States and Canada, many with long histories rooted in early 20th century immigration to American cities by Syrians, Lebanese, and other Arab Christians.